TimGremalm/LightBoxNano/README.md

 An Arduino Nano is mounted using ordinary 2.54mm pitch pin headers.

+Optionally an ESP8266 can be mounted instead of the Nano, this is much more expensive it is a more powerful MCU and have WiFi.

 A RS485 receiver and a pair of XLR connectors can also transform the LED controller into a DMX driver.

 # Power Supply and voltage rails
 ## Input rail
 The input voltage to LightBoxNano are called VIN and can range from 5 to 30V.

 Make sure to only feed LightBoxNano with a voltage that the LED strip can handle.
-The maximum voltage is limited by the maximum voltage of the IRLML6344 mosfets and of what the LED strip can handle.
+The maximum voltage is limited by the maximum voltage of the IRLML6344 Mosfets and of what the LED strip can handle.

 ## RGBW rail
 The positive rail for the LED strip driver is directly fed from VIN, it's usually 12V.